-Answer People who have many sexual partners and who do not use condoms are most likely to become infected with HIV.
+Answer People who have many sexual partners and who do not use condoms are most likely to

 This is why it is important to teach everyone about HIV infection and to advise people to use condoms every time they have sexual intercourse.
 Male circumcision gives reasonable protection against becoming infected with HIV.